 Famous for appearing in The Affair and Eternal Sunshine Of The Spotless Mind, you'll probably feel familiar grabbing lunch at the Lobster Roll, or exploring the Montauk lighthouse, pictured.

-Then, once you've had your fill, you can emerge from the galleries and enjoy a short break in Basel itself.
+Basel also has a host of galleries and attractions you can explore year-round.
 Marvel at Basel Minster, the gothic, 18th century cathedral with its impressive twin spires.
 Sit near Markplatz main square, and enjoy a coffee and a pastry.
 If you're still feeling creative, head to Museum Tinguey, the Basel Paper Mill (Museum) and enjoy sitting by Carnival Fountain – a fine piece of sculpture work in itself.

 Budapest, Hungary's capital, is full of surprises – not least the myriad festival celebrations to partake in during the month of June.

-Sure, enjoy the classics: ruin bars, the thermal Szechenyi Baths and a cruise down the Danube.
-They're classics for a reason.
-Afterwards, get involved with the local summer celebrations, including Budapest Beer Festival, and the week-long Danube Folk Carnival, complete with folk dance performances, dance workshops, fairs and craft markets.
+Sure, enjoy the classics: ruin bars, the thermal Szechenyi Baths and a cruise down the Danube, but be warned, they will be busy.
+Afterwards, get involved with the local summer celebrations, including the week-long Danube Carnival, complete with folk dance performances, dance workshops, fairs and craft markets.

 The Rhodope Mountains in Bulgaria are undoubtedly the perfect setting for a fairy tale... but also, as it happens, a truly unique music festival experience.

-In June each year, the Rhodope Mountains are filled with revellers looking to enjoy the music and art-driven Meadows In The Mountains festival, which invites dance acts to perform on a stage with literally the view pictured as their backdrop.
+In June each year, the mountains are filled with revellers looking to enjoy the music and art-driven Meadows In The Mountains festival, which invites dance acts to perform on a stage with this spectacular view (pictured) as their backdrop.

-Two Spanish cities: lots of June cultural attractions.
+Two Spanish cities: lots of cultural attractions in June.

-Murcia, in Spain's south-east, has two particularly brilliant festivals taking over their June calendar.
-The San Javier International Jazz Festival sees professionals take to stages across the city every night to share their sweet jazz stylings.
-A much odder cultural event to witness in the same month is Murcia's Baby-Jumping Calacho Festival, where men literally hop over babies in the street.
+Murcia, in Spain's south-east, has a brilliant festival taking over its June calendar: the Baby-Jumping Colacho Festival, where men literally hop over babies in the street.
 Let's say it's... unusual!